QBayLogic/benchmark-compilation/docs/index.md

 __This is a blog post about pitting different CPUs against each other where compiling Haskell projects is the benchmarked workload; it is *not* about benchmarking Haskell programs, profiling in order to improve the run-time of your Haskell program, improving GHC to lower compile times, etc.__

-This project started when we acquired two new machines for the office, a "workstation" and a "server" machine.
+This project started when we acquired two new machines for the office, a "desktop" and a "server" machine.
-Since we were busy with projects, and the workstation was mostly an upgrade to an existing machine, we decided to run some benchmarks on them before taking them into production.
+Since we were busy with projects, and the desktop was mostly an upgrade to an existing machine, we decided to run some benchmarks on them before taking them into production.
 Not just any random benchmark though, we wanted to see how well they performed at the job at hand: compiling Haskell projects.
-When we picked the parts for our workstation, we had to make our decision based on benchmarks found on sites like [Phoronix](https://phoronix.com) and [https://openbenchmarking.org/](https://openbenchmarking.org/), specifically benchmarks such as [these compilation benchmarks](https://www.phoronix.com/scan.php?page=article&item=intel-core-9900k-linux&num=4).
+When we picked the parts for our desktop, we had to make our decision based on benchmarks found on sites like [Phoronix](https://phoronix.com) and [https://openbenchmarking.org/](https://openbenchmarking.org/), specifically benchmarks such as [these compilation benchmarks](https://www.phoronix.com/scan.php?page=article&item=intel-core-9900k-linux&num=4).
 Those benchmarks are C compile time benchmarks though, and so all we could hope for is that the numbers would translate to Haskell/GHC compile times.

-In [the compilation benchmarks @ Phoronix](https://www.phoronix.com/scan.php?page=article&item=intel-core-9900k-linux&num=4), AMD's Ryzen 7 2700X seemed pretty much on par with Intel's Core i7-8700k; so we decided to build our workstation around the 2700X hoping that its 8 cores would give it a leg up over the i7-8700k's 6 cores in our highly parallel test suites.
+In [the compilation benchmarks @ Phoronix](https://www.phoronix.com/scan.php?page=article&item=intel-core-9900k-linux&num=4), AMD's Ryzen 7 2700X seemed pretty much on par with Intel's Core i7-8700k; so we decided to build our desktop around the 2700X hoping that its 8 cores would give it a leg up over the i7-8700k's 6 cores in our highly parallel test suites.
 As we will see in this blog post, however, it turns out that for compiling Haskell projects the Intel Core i7-8700K would have been the better choice.

 Our [benchmark script](https://github.com/QBayLogic/benchmark-compilation/blob/146f8a2d55266a8663de64fa06811ad4e772acb4/benchmark2.sh), and [collected results](https://github.com/QBayLogic/benchmark-compilation/tree/master/results), can all be found on [the github project hosthing this blog](https://github.com/QBayLogic/benchmark-compilation)

-# Haskell workstation benchmarks
+# Haskell desktop benchmarks

 In your day-to-day development cycle you probably execute the following compile tasks: